-Depending at which venue I’m playing at and at what time, I adjust it for the right people at the right time.
+Depending on which venue I’m playing at and at what time, I adjust it for the right people at the right time.

-I enjoy being able to give to the dance floor what I have to offer, and love seeing them dancing to it with big smiles on their faces, that’s the best job satisfaction I could possibly ask for, with the added bonus of enjoying it and most of the time dancing to it myself while I'm playing my set.
+I enjoy being able to give to the dance floor what I have to offer and love seeing them dancing to it with big smiles on their faces, that’s the best job satisfaction I could ask for, with the bonus of enjoying it and most of the time dancing to it myself while I'm playing my set.

 What do you think makes a good party?

-When we go to a party and we think that it’s not all that brilliant, most of the time it has nothing to do with ‘bad music’ or ‘bad Djs’ (no such thing in both cases, it’s a matter of tastes), I would sooner blame the (unprofessional) organizers for booking Djs who’s style of music does not fit in with their party’s concept, or at least for not having given the Djs the appropriate times when they should be on the lineup according to their particular styles.
-This is a big responsibility of any party/festival’s organizer that has to be done professionally to create the perfect atmosphere.
+When we go to a party and we think that it’s not all that brilliant, most of the time it has nothing to do with ‘bad music’ or ‘bad Djs’ (no such thing in both cases, it’s a matter of tastes), I would sooner blame the (unprofessional) organizers for booking DJs who are the style of music does not fit in with their party’s concept, or at least for not having given the Djs the appropriate times when they should be on the lineup according to their particular styles.
+This is a big responsibility of any party/festival organizer that has to be done professionally to create the perfect atmosphere.

-And last but not least: It’s the Crowd… we can have a professional organization all we like, with top Djs, super sound systems, perfect music, amazing venue, nicest décor, ext… but unless the crowd is satisfied with what we have to give them and aren’t enjoying themselves, than we would have absolutely nothing, in the end it’s the Crowd that makes a good party, and it doesn’t necessarily have to be huge in numbers either, in the low season over here many times I have played for a small number of people and the energy can still be awesome.
+And last but not least: It’s the Crowd… we can have a professional organization all we like, with top DJs, super sound systems, perfect music, amazing venue, nicest décor, ext… but unless the crowd is satisfied with what we have to give them and aren’t enjoying themselves, then we would have absolutely nothing, in the end, it’s the Crowd that makes a good party, and it doesn’t necessarily have to be huge in numbers either, in the low season over here many times I have played for a small number of people and the energy can still be awesome.